at the Sheraton Denver Downtown Hotel, Denver, CO

 ASP Conference Attendance and Pandemic Requirements:

 In order to protect our membership and ensure that the meeting is as safe as possible, we are requiring that all vaccine-eligible in-person meeting attendees (including vendors and guests) be fully vaccinated and boosted with all doses that are recommended for your age and health status (CDC terminology: “up to date”) against COVID-19 prior to the meeting.
+Currently, this means that anyone 50 and over should have received two boosters, the latest one at least two weeks before the meeting begins.
+Anyone younger should have received one booster at least two weeks before the meeting begins.
 If you have been advised against vaccinations for medical reasons, we will do our best to provide reasonable accommodations.
-If you have any questions or concerns, please contact President Lynne Isbell (firstname.lastname@example.org).
+If you have any questions or concerns, please contact President Lynne Isbell (email@example.com).
 Please note that in-person attendees will be asked to upload an image of their COVID-19 vaccination card during registration for the meeting.
 If you do not have a copy handy at the time you are registering, you can return to the registration site and upload it at a different time (on or before August 24, 2022).
 You do not need to upload proof of vaccination in order to complete the registration process.
 These images will be deleted from the system when the meeting is over.

 This information is fluid and will be updated as conditions of the pandemic and requirements of health care authorities change.
 Please check back often.